Yugoslav science fiction: Kingdom of Yugoslavia (1918–1941)

-Before World War II, there were several notable works with science fiction elements written by essentially non-science fiction and critically acclaimed writers.
+Prior to World War II, there were several notable works with science fiction elements written by acclaimed and essentially non-genre writers.
 These include stories "Posle sto godina" ("After Hundred Years", 1911) by Stojan Novaković, "Zbilo se čudo u gradu" ("A Miracle Happened in the City", 1930) by Slavko Batušić and "San doktora Prospera Lupusa" ("The Dream of Doctor Prosper Lupus", 1930) by August Cesarec.
-In 1921, poet and translator Stanislav Vinaver published his surrealist story collection Gromobran svemira (Lightning Rod of the Universe), with the title story and the story "Osveta" ("Revenge") featuring the elements of science fiction.
-Certain elements of science fiction could be found in the novel Burleska gospodina Peruna boga groma (The Burlesque of Mr. Perun the God of Thunder), written by another surrealist writer, Rastko Petrović, and published during the same year.
+In 1921, poet and translator Stanislav Vinaver published his surrealist story collection Gromobran svemira (Lightning Rod of the Universe), with the title story and the story "Osveta" ("Revenge") featuring elements of science fiction.
+Certain elements of science fiction could be found in the novel Burleska gospodina Peruna boga groma (A Burlesque of Lord Perun, God of Thunder), written by another surrealist writer, Rastko Petrović, and published during the same year.